-This no-bake recipe is easy to make and great for healthy snacking.
-I believe wellness is all about balance.
-When you feel an urge to fill up on junk food it’s nice to have a make ahead healthy snack on hand.
-These cookie dough energy balls are made with pantry staples and have a good balance of protein, fibre and carbs to keep you going.
-There is no refined sugar and you’ll get a nice boost of antioxidants from the dark chocolate.
+- No-bake - this no-bake recipe is easy to make and great for healthy snacking.
+Wellness is all about balance.
+When you feel an urge to fill up on junk food it’s nice to have an easy to make-ahead healthy snack on hand.

-I used to love eating cookie dough right out of the bowl when I was little.
-And these energy balls are perfect for satisfying my craving.
-If you'd rather just make cookies, try my gluten-free chocolate chip cookies recipe or my flourless almond butter cookies.
+- Satisfying - I used to love eating cookie dough right out of the bowl when I was little.
+These energy balls are perfect for satisfying my raw cookie dough craving with just a handful of ingredients.

 - Gluten-free oat flour: oats are loaded with soluble fibre shown to reduce LDL cholesterol, support a healthy gut and help balance blood sugar.
 They also contain good quality protein and helps to boost your energy.

 - Nut butter: adds protein and should satisfy your hunger throughout the day.
 Try using almond butter, cashew butter, peanut butter or seed butter.